-&lt;sup>1 The West Kelowna Official Community Plan (s.
+1 The West Kelowna Official Community Plan (s.
 3.2, pp. 25-54) delineates and describes the Growth Management Designations throughout the community.
 Growth Management Designations are intended to identify growth priority areas and support OCP Land Use Designations.
-Although Growth Management Designations are more descriptive than they are regulatory, a proposal to amend the OCP Land Use Designation for a property should be considered with regard to the policies contained in both the respective Growth Management Designation and the Land Use Designation.
+Although Growth Management Designations are more descriptive than they are regulatory, a proposal to amend the OCP Land Use Designation for a property should be considered with regard to the policies contained in both the respective Growth Management Designation.

-&lt;sup>2 Official Community Plan Bylaw No. 0100, Part 3 - Objectives and Policies, s.
-3.2.11 Rural Reserve as its proximity to the Highway 97 Exchange, the waterfront, and potential development site adjacent in the District of Peachland.
+2 Official Community Plan Bylaw No. 0100, Part 3 - Objectives and Policies, s.
+3.2.11 Rural Reserve

 The Land Use Designation (LUD) for the subject property is Resource Land.
-Resource Land policies seek to minimize road access and protect the resource and environmental values of parcels outside the Rural Reserve Boundary.
+Resource Land policies seek to minimize road access and protect the resource and environmental values of parcels outside the Rural Reserve Boundary.3

 The proposed Tourist Commercial land use designation applies to projects that are developed primarily for tourist use.
-Tourist Commercial policies direct developments to be sensitive to environmental impacts, emphasize high-quality green building design, and encourage transportation and pedestrian connectivity.
-Examples of existing developments that are designated as Tourist Commercial in the OCP include: The Cove Lakeside Resort, Barona Beach Resort, Casa Loma Lakeshore Resort, and Mission Hill Winery.
+Tourist Commercial policies direct developments to be sensitive to environmental impacts, emphasize high-quality green building design, and encourage transportation and pedestrian connectivity.4 Examples of existing developments that are designated as Tourist Commercial in the OCP include: The Cove Lakeside Resort, Barona Beach Resort, Casa Loma Lakeshore Resort, and Mission Hill Winery.
 Attachment 4 includes excerpts of OCP policies that relate to the subject application.